emissary-ingress/emissary/reference/core/ambassador.md

 Some caveats around the embedded scripts:

 * They run in-process, so any bugs in your Lua script can break every request
-* They're inlined in the Ambassador YAML, so you likely won't want to write complex logic in here
+* They're inlined in the Ambassador Edge Stack YAML, so you likely won't want to write complex logic in here
 * They're run on every request/response to every URL

+<div style="border: thick solid red"> </div>

 If you need more flexible and configurable options, Ambassador Pro supports a [pluggable Filter system](/reference/filter-reference).

+<div style="border: thick solid red"> </div>

 ### Linkerd Interoperability (`add_linkerd_headers`)